Mirage Tour '82

 Mirage Tour '82 is a live album by English-American rock band Fleetwood Mac, released on 20 September 2024 by Rhino Entertainment.

 Background and release

 On 21 and 22 October 1982, Fleetwood Mac played the Forum in Inglewood, California as a part of the Mirage Tour.
 Mirage Tour '82 features 22 performances from both shows, spanning two discs.
 It features liner notes about the performances and the Mirage Tour written by Bill DeMain.
 Six of the album's 22 tracks were previously unreleased.
+The album was recorded on the Westwood One Mobile by Biff Dawes.